 - Items on hold for another borrower

 - Items borrowed through our Interlibrary Loan Service

-If you have forgotten to bring your card, you can usually check out by presenting a picture ID with your current address.
-You must have either your picture ID with your current address matching your borrower record in our system, or your library card, in order to check out.
+If you have forgotten to bring your card, you can usually check out by presenting a photo ID with your current address.
+The address on your ID must match the address in your borrower record.
+You must have either your photo ID or your library card in order to check out.
 To speed checkout, we strongly suggest that you bring your library card with you; if the automated system is down for any reason, we will be unable to access your record without the account number and you will be unable to check out.

 You are responsible for all items checked out and all fines and fees charged to your account up until the day you report to the Library that the card has been lost or stolen.
 To prevent others from charging materials to your account, report your lost or stolen library card to us as soon as possible.
 Staff can issue a new replacement card the next time you visit the library.

 For more information about your library account, call 832-393-2222 or email email@example.com.

 TexShare is a cooperative program designed to improve service to Texans.
 Members include public libraries that belong to the regional library systems, academic libraries, and libraries of clinical medicine.
 With a TexShare Card, a library patron may directly borrow books, music, movies and more from any other participating TexShare library, just as if he or she were card-holder there.
 Only staff at the Central Library can issue a TexShare card.
 You must be a city of Houston resident.
 You must have an HPL card that is at least 6 months old, valid and no outstanding fines.
 Texshare card can also be renewed at the circulation desk.

 A Texshare card does not gurantee that you will be able to borrow materials from other libraries.
 You can then get a library card from a Texshare participating library.

 In most cases, it is a good idea to use library's interlibrary loan service to borrow materials from another library.